rustequal/recface/README.md

 - Sends the embedding to a pre-trained classifier in order to determine whether a person belongs to a known class.
 - If the embedding belongs to a person existing in the classifier database, a banner is displayed about successful recognition.
 - Sends a control signal for the electronic lock system to connector "J41".
-- For face detection and recognition, it uses the [NVIDIA TensorRT](https://developer.nvidia.com/tensorrt) library for the best performance.
+- The face detection and recognition models use the [NVIDIA TensorRT](https://developer.nvidia.com/tensorrt) library for better performance.
 - Contains utilities for creating a classifier database from person images.

 What this system can't do: